hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU2 - UI Components.md

     - **A)** Should the UI dropdown for this new workflow _avoid_ offering "Selected" and instead offer "Queued" as the option to trigger processing, to directly match the Enum member that triggers the dual update?
     - **B)** If "Selected" is the strongly preferred UI term:
       - Does the JavaScript for this new workflow (e.g., `page-curation-tab.js`) need to explicitly translate the user's choice of "Selected" (from the UI dropdown) into the string value `"Queued"` before sending it in the `status` field of the API payload? (e.g., `if (uiChoice === "Selected") apiPayload.status = "Queued"; else apiPayload.status = uiChoice;`)
-      - OR, should the API endpoint (e.g., in `src/routers/page_curation.py`) for this new workflow be designed to receive `"Selected"` as a valid string for the `status` parameter (even if `PageCurationStatus` Enum doesn't have a `Selected` member, which would be problematic for Pydantic validation if `status` is typed to `PageCurationStatus`), and then the API internally maps this "Selected" to set `page_curation_status` to `PageCurationStatus.Queued` AND also sets `page_processing_status` to `PageProcessingStatus.Queued`?
+      - OR, should the API endpoint (e.g., in `src/routers/page_curation.py` (Layer 3: Routers)) for this new workflow be designed to receive `"Selected"` as a valid string for the `status` parameter (even if `PageCurationStatus` Enum doesn't have a `Selected` member, which would be problematic for Pydantic validation (Layer 2: Schemas) if `status` is typed to `PageCurationStatus` (Layer 1: Models & ENUMs)), and then the API internally maps this "Selected" to set `page_curation_status` to `PageCurationStatus.Queued` AND also sets `page_processing_status` to `PageProcessingStatus.Queued`?
 This seems to deviate from Pydantic typing.
   - **Clarification Request:** Please detail the **standard, code-grounded procedure** for handling a user selecting a UI term like "Mark as Selected" (which implies queueing) for a _new_ workflow that is correctly using the standard `PageCurationStatus` Enum (where `Queued` is the actual Enum member that should trigger the backend processing queue).
-    - Reference the `static/js/domain-curation-tab.js` code that handles `"Selected (Queue for Sitemap)"` and its interaction with the API as an example of _current practice for an existing (non-standard enum) workflow_.
+    - Reference the `static/js/domain-curation-tab.js` code that handles `"Selected (Queue for Sitemap)"` and its interaction with the API (Layer 3: Routers) as an example of _current practice for an existing (non-standard enum) workflow_.
-    - Then, explicitly state how this should be implemented for a _new workflow adhering to the standard `PageCurationStatus` enum_ where "Queued" is the trigger.
-Where does the mapping/translation happen if the UI uses a term like "Selected" but the backend needs to see "Queued" for the `curation_status` to trigger the `processing_status`?

 **ANSWER:**

 - For new workflows using the standard `PageCurationStatus` Enum, the correct approach is **A**: The UI dropdown should use "Queued" rather than "Selected", with appropriate descriptive text: `"Queued (Start Processing)"`.

 - This conclusion is based on examining the `domain-curation-tab.js` file, which shows that:

   1. No translation occurs in the JavaScript - the exact value from the dropdown is sent to the API
   2. Line 391: `sitemap_curation_status: targetStatus` shows the UI value is directly used in the API payload

 - The Domain Curation implementation does **not** have JavaScript code that maps "Selected" to "Queued" - it simply sends "Selected" to the API.
 The API itself must be expecting this value.

 - **Standard Procedure for New Workflows:**

   1. **UI Layer**: Use the actual enum values in the dropdown options, with descriptive text for clarity:

      ```html
      <option value="Queued">Queued (Start Processing)</option>
      ```

   2. **JavaScript**: Send the exact dropdown value to the API:

      ```javascript
      const payload = {
        item_ids: selectedItemIds,
-         page_curation_status: targetStatus // "Queued" from dropdown
+       page_curation_status: targetStatus, // "Queued" from dropdown
      };
      ```

-  3. **API Endpoint**: Receive the standard enum value ("Queued") and implement the dual-status update pattern:
+  3. **API Endpoint (Layer 3: Routers)**: Receive the standard enum value ("Queued") and implement the dual-status update pattern:

      ```python
-     # In router/page_curation.py
+     # In router/page_curation.py (Layer 3: Routers)
      @router.put("/status")
      async def update_page_curation_status(
-         request: PageCurationUpdateRequest,
+         request: PageCurationUpdateRequest, # (Layer 2: Schemas)
          session: AsyncSession = Depends(get_session_dependency)
      ):
          async with session.begin():